harnitsignalfx/microservices-demo/src/adservice/README.md

 ## Building locally

 The Ad service uses gradlew to compile/install/distribute.
 Gradle wrapper is already part of the source code.
-To build Ad Service, run:
+To build Ad Service, run the following:

 ```
 ./gradlew installDist